Jason Kokrak wins CJ Cup to get PGA Tour title in 233rd try - WHIZ News

-NORTH LAS VEGAS, Nev.
-(AP) — In his 10th season, in his 233rd tournament, Jason Kokrak can finally call himself a PGA Tour winner.

-Kokrak earned every bit of it Sunday in the CJ Cup at Shadow Creek.
-He matched the best round of the tournament with an 8-under 64 to overcome a three-shot deficit at the start and win a duel on the back nine with Xander Schauffele.
+Holding his nerve to the end and delivering all the key shots, Kokrak matched the low score of the week with an 8-under 64 to overcome a three-shot deficit at the start and win by two shots to finally be able to call himself a PGA Tour winner.

+“To wait this long for my first win, it’s a pretty special thing,” Kokrak said.
+“Couldn’t be happier.”

-The timing couldn’t be better.
+The timing couldn’t have been better.
 The CJ Cup moved from South Korea this year to Shadow Creek because of the COVID-19 pandemic.
-Kokrak is an ambassador for MGM Resorts, which owns the prestigious Tom Fazio design.
+Kokrak is an ambassador for MGM Resorts, which owns the prestigious Tom Fazio design, and he has played the course some two dozen times.

 “It feels like home,” Kokrak said.
 “I’ve played this golf course enough that I should know it by now.”

-Schauffele answered with three straight birdies, the last one a 45-footer by using his putter from the thick collar of the 13th green to catch him.
-Then, it was a matter of who blinked first.
+Schauffele answered with three straight birdies, the last one a 45-footer that made it feel as though he was going to claim another PGA Tour victory by coming from behind.

-That turned out to be Schauffele on the par-5 16th, when he only managed to advance his shot from deep rough left of the fairway some 85 yards into more rough.
-Swinging with all his might, his third shot peeled off to the right into more rough well below the green, and he made his only bogey in his round of 66.
+It all turned on the par-5 16th, when both missed the fairway to the left.
+Schauffele saw a wood chip behind his ball that he didn’t want to touch in case it caused the ball to move.
+He advanced it some 85 yards into more rough.

+“I didn’t really feel a whole lot of ball when I hit,” Schauffele said.
+“I don’t want to call it a bad break.
+All I have to do is hit the fairway and it would have been a different story.”

 Kokrak, a 35-year-old from Ohio, all but clinched it when he drilled his drive into the fairway on the par-5 18th, leaving only a short iron to 25 feet.
 He two-putted for his final birdie of a round he won’t soon forget.